 Alvars can be found in a few places in the geopark.
 Alvars are special because of the limestone bedrock covered with a thin layer of soil and plant life.
 This provides a barren environment characterised by droughts and floods.
 You can often spot bare limestone without any soil cover.
 All of this makes for a very special animal and plant life.

 The ice age deposits in the region also result in high variation in ecosystems and biology, for example in the kame landscape in Valle Härad.
 There are several nature reserves here, Höjentorp-Drottningkullen being the largest.
 The area is characterised by many ridges, hills, and lakes and is famous for its winding roads through small-scale farmland.
-The best time to experience Valle is in May, when the cherry trees are in blossom.

 What would the Västergötland plain be without the birds?
 Each year, the fields and the air are filled with returning migratory birds.
 Lake Hornborga (Hornborgasjön in Swedish) is the obvious spot for anyone wishing to experience this – especially the “dance of the cranes”, the cranes’ special mating behaviour in which tens of thousands of cranes gather at Lake Hornborga before they continue northwards to their breeding grounds.